Australia So Much to See

 tn_pea__cal_dscf0611.jpg

 This and many plants of the Gastrolobium family are poisonous if eaten by livestock.
-Orange and yellow pea flowers on a small shrub with hard pointed leaves.
+Orange and yellow pea flowers on a small shrub with hard pointed leaves of an aqua appearance, and with a tan margin.
+Leaves are opposite.

 Spring

-Near Calingiri in the wheatbelt and found through much of the Wheatbelt, and into parts of the South West and Great Southern regions
+Photographed near Calingiri and at Wongan Hills in the Wheatbelt and Gnowangerup in the Great Southern, and found through much of the Wheatbelt, and into parts of the South West and Great Southern regions

-Gnowangerup and also seen from Esperance to Jerramungup and to Gnowangerup.
+Boorabbin national park which is between Southern Cross (Yilgarn Shire) and Coolgardie (Shire of Coolgardie), Western Australia.
 Occurs throughout the Wheatbelt and Great Southern regions, and extends into the South West, Mid West and Goldfields regions.

 This and around 34 other species of the Gastrolobium genus are poisonous if eaten by livestock, resulting in rapid death.
 There are over 100 species of Gastrolobium and all but two occur in Western Australia.